xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets: Preliminaries

 \item $doc' \leftarrow \mathsf{Update}(did,doc)$.
 Given an identifier $did$ and its document $doc$, the algorithm produces an updated document $doc'$, reflecting revised verification methods or service endpoints under the controller’s authorization.

 \item $\varnothing \leftarrow \mathsf{Deactivate}(did)$.
-Given an identifier $did$, the algorithm deactivates it, making the identifier invalid and non-resolvable. \end{itemize} \end{definition} Decentralized Identifiers have been widely adopted in Web3 ecosystems and are formally standardized by the World Wide Web Consortium (W3C)~\cite{mazzocca2025survey}.
+Given an identifier $did$, the algorithm deactivates it, making the identifier invalid and non-resolvable. \end{itemize} \end{definition} DIDs have been widely adopted in Web3 ecosystems and are formally standardized by the World Wide Web Consortium (W3C)~\cite{mazzocca2025survey}.